What is Xeomin?

 - muscle and bone pain

-The most common side effects of Xeomin in people with blepharospasm include:
+The most common side effects of Xeomin in adults with blepharospasm include:

 - drooping of the eyelid

 - dry eye

 The most common side effect of Xeomin in adults with glabellar lines include:

 These are not all the possible side effects of Xeomin.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.